 Your barley risotto comes together in about 20-30 mins.
-Once it’s cooked through, remove from the heat and add optional parmesan cheese and a knob of butter if you like the traditional way, or keep it simple and light as I did, and just pour over a glug of exravirgin olive oil, some freshly cracked pepper and serve it straight away to your guests.
+Once it’s cooked through, remove from the heat and add optional Parmesan cheese and a knob of butter (if you’re not vegan/vegetarian/dairy-free) if you like the traditional way, or keep it simple and light as I did, and just pour over a glug of extra-virgin olive oil and some freshly cracked pepper.

 I hope you guys give this delicious risotto/orzotto a try!
 If you do, please leave a comment below and let me know how you liked it!
 Or even better, take a picture, tag it #thepetitecook and share it on Instagram!
 Looking at your yummy creations always makes me smile :)!

-- Heat the oil in a saute' pan and stir in garlic, rosemary and cubed pumpkin.
-Cook over medium-heat, add ⅓ of the stock and allow to reduce.
+Heat the extra-virgin olive oil in a large saute' pan over medium-low heat.
+Stir in the garlic, rosemary and cubed pumpkin.
+Cook over medium-heat for 2 minutes, then pour in 1/3 of the stock and allow to reduce.

-- Make sure to stir the risotto every now and then, and feel free to pour in some water if it goes dry.
+Make sure to stir the barley risotto every now and then, and feel free to pour in a ladle of extra warm water if the mixture goes too dry.

-- Continue to cook until the pumpkin is soft and and barley tender to the bite.
+Continue to cook until the pumpkin is soft and the barley is tender to the bite.

-- Remove from the heat and stir in chopped parsley and rosemary, a glug of olive oil, optional parmesan cheese and freshly ground black pepper.
+Remove from the heat and stir in finely chopped rosemary and optional finely chopped parsley.
+Drizzle with extra olive oil, season with freshly ground black pepper and serve,

-- Serve immediately, or store in airtight container in the fridge for up to 2 days.
+Store leftovers in airtight container, and refrigerate for up to 2 days.